rh-openjdk/redhat-openjdk-containers/templates/jlink/README.md

 2. UBI9 OpenJDK ImageStreams that include `jlink-dev` changes (see below)
 3. The template [jlinked-app.yaml](jlinked-app.yaml).

+DISCLAIMER: This template requires OpenShift to be able to resolve ImageStreams, as such it can only be used in projects where the openshift.io/run-level label set to 0 or 1.
+This means it cannot be used with default, kube-public, kube-system, openshift, openshift-infra, openshift-node, and other system-created projects.

 ## Stage 0: UBI9 OpenJDK ImageStreams with jlink-dev changes

 Until the `jlink-dev` work is merged, prior to trying out the template, we must first